Why Don’t My Legs Tan As Well?

 1. Exfoliate Your Legs

-This sounds a little counterproductive, as we said that one of the reasons why your legs don’t tan as well is because you might shave or wax your legs, but deliberate exfoliating before a tan is so important.
+This sounds a little counterproductive, as we mentioned that one of the reasons your legs don’t tan as well is that you might shave or wax them, but deliberate exfoliation before a tan is crucial.

 Moisturize Your Skin

-Moisturized, hydrated skin is able to tan much easier, and it helps to hold onto a tan longer too!
-We recommend an intensely hydrating lotion like this one from La Roche-Posay.
+Moisturized, hydrated skin is able to tan more easily, and it also helps to retain a tan longer.
+We recommend an intensely hydrating lotion., such as this one from La Roche-Posay.

 Do Not Wax Or Shave